 The hardwood shells are well-constructed, and the heads are made of hand-selected buffalo skin for an authentic feel and playing response.

-These entry-level bongos really do deliver sounds that exceed their price point.
-They feel great to play and the drums sing with a pronounced and vibrant tone.
+I own a pair of Meinl Headliner bongos, and these entry-level bongos really do deliver sounds that exceed their price point.
+They feel great to play and the sounds are musical.

 The hardware and innovative rounded rims featured on the Headliner bongos are robust and comfortable to play, even for heavy hitters.
 The bongos include a tuning wrench to enable you to find your perfect sound.